Facebook pays fine to settle US discrimination lawsuit - ExBulletin

 Critics of the practice argue that foreign nationals will work for lower wages than US citizens.
 Tech companies argue that’s not the case, that they are turning to foreign nationals because they struggle to find qualified programmers and other engineers who are US citizens.

-In principle, Facebook does a good thing by asking for green cards for its workers, but it has also learned to play with the system to avoid hiring American tech workers, ”said Daniel Costa, director of research at immigration law and policy to the liberal association. -leaning Economic Policy Institute.
-Facebook started pushing to change the system more to its liking starting in 2013, when the comprehensive immigration bill that was passed by the Senate was being negotiated. “
+In principle, Facebook does a good thing by asking for green cards for its workers, but it has also learned to play with the system to avoid hiring American tech workers, ”said Daniel Costa, director of research at immigration law and policy to the liberal association. -The Institute of Economic Policy Supported.
+Facebook started pushing to change the system more to its liking starting in 2013, when the comprehensive immigration bill that was passed by the Senate was being negotiated.

 The settlement terms announced on Tuesday are the largest civil penalty and retro-compensation package ever recovered by the Civil Rights Division in 35 years of anti-discrimination rule enforcement under the Immigration and Nationality Act, officials said.
 The salary arrears would be granted to those considered to have been unfairly deprived of employment.